veyon/docs/admin/reference.rst

 Hide local computer
     In regular usage scenarios it often is not desired to display the own computer as this would start globally started features on the own computer as well (e.g. screen lock).
 Enabling this option will always hide the local computer to prevent such issues.

     **Default:** *disabled*

+Hide own session
+    Similar to the :ref:`Hide local computer <RefAutoHideLocalComputer>` option, enabling this option hides the own session from the computer list.
+This is only relevant when using the :ref:`Multi session mode <RefMultiSessionMode>`.

+    **Default:** *disabled*